 Types of Hammers

-The types of hammers that I have found most useful for carpentry work are the trim hammer, framing hammer, and sledge hammer (shown above).
-A hammer is just about the first tool that you buy as a carpenter.
+The types of hammers I have found the most useful for carpentry work are the trim hammer, framing hammer, and sledgehammer.
+A hammer is probably the first tool a carpenter uses.
+If you take good care of a quality hammer, it can last a lifetime.
+For this reason, it is best to purchase the right ones the first time.

 Types of Hammers for Framing